Ground and Background performed in concert at ISSTA 2018 – 'Who's Listening? Sound and Public Space', Derry, 9 November 2018.

 Unearths, movement I from Spoils (a five-movement, concert-length work for Baroque chamber ensemble, interactive electronics, surround sound and video).
 Part of 12th Virtual Concert presented by Univers Sonores Parallèles, and curated by the Gráinne Mulvey (https://www.facebook.com/events/143681206247569/), 26 November 2017.

-Movement II from Perisonic presented at Osaka University Electroacoustic Music Festival, sound installation piece in the Art-Gallery, Osaka University of Arts, 17-18 November 2017.
+Ground and Background (movement II from Perisonicí) presented at Osaka University Electroacoustic Music Festival, sound installation piece in the Art-Gallery, Osaka University of Arts, 17-18 November 2017.

 'The City as Musical Protagonist: Three Recent Dublin Sound Lab Commissions', a paper presentation at Sounding Out the Space Conference, DIT, concerning the curation of three recent large-scale collaborations with Dublin Sound Lab which attempt to involve Dublin city and its built environment within musical composition and performance.
 Dublin, 2–4 November 2017.